On the Role of Age and Semantics of Information in Remote Estimation of Markov Sources: Related Work

-The usefulness of information depends not only on when it is generated but also on its content.
-Metrics such as content-aware AoI~\cite{george2019GCWkshps}, Uncertainty of Information (UoI)~\cite{gongpu2022UoI}, and state estimation entropy~\cite{Andrea2023JSAIT} reveal that information quality evolves with AoI at different rates depending on the content.
-Content-aware distortion metrics (see, e.g.,~\cite{nikos2021ICAS, mehrdad2024TCOM, Mehrdad-JCN-2023, jiping2025TCOM, Zakeri-Asilomar-2023, Niu2020TWC, SunYin2023MILCOM}) account for the fact that the cost of estimation error depends not only on the physical discrepancy but also on the contextual relevance and potential control risks to system performance.
-Structural results for resource-constrained multi-source systems are derived in~\cite{jiping2025TCOM}, offering insights into multimodal scenarios.
+Information quality depends on both its age and content.
+Metrics such as content-aware AoI~\cite{george2019GCWkshps, ErfanTGCN24}, uncertainty of information~\cite{gongpu2022UoI, chen2024index}, state estimation entropy~\cite{Andrea2023JSAIT}, and age of channel state information~\cite{ayan2025age, costa2015age} reveal that information quality evolves with AoI at different rates depending on the content.
+Content-aware distortion metrics (see, e.g.,~\cite{nikos2021ICAS, mehrdad2024TCOM, Mehrdad-JCN-2023, luo2024goal, luo2025semantic, Zakeri-Asilomar-2023, Niu2020TWC, SunYin2023MILCOM}) account for the fact that the cost of estimation error depends not only on the physical discrepancy but also on the contextual relevance and potential control risks to system performance.
+Structural results for resource-constrained multi-source systems are derived in~\cite{luo2025semantic} and~\cite{luo2024goal}, offering insights into multimodal scenarios.